Molecular biology a genomics

 - Isolation and cultivation of new eukaryotic microorganisms

-- Basic biological characterization of new organisms
+- Basic biological characterization of the new organisms

 - Generation of reference genomic data